knative/community/TRADEMARK-COMMITTEE.md

 Each company which has contributed at least 15% of the total project contributions will be eligible to select one representative to the committee.
 Not all contributions are easy to count and many significant contributions are hard to count.
-There will be an exception process that allows vendors to articulate why they should receive consideration for membership on the Trademark Committee.
+Vendors may petition the Trademark Committee to articulate why they should receive additional contribution credit towards membership on the Trademark Committee.
 Corporate parents, affiliates, or subsidiaries shall be counted as one company.

-The current Trademark Committee membership will consider easily countable contributions and exception requests when determining the Trademark Committee membership for the next year.